vhaudiquet/BladePlayer/README.md

 ## Feature overview

+Blade Player is developed by me ([@vhaudiquet]) alone, so the project cannot be tested on many devices and scenarios ; if you find an issue, open one here.

+- The app will open on your library, categorized as Artists, Albums, Songs, and Playlists (available in the navigation drawer).
+- It supports Android 'dark theme' (the screenshots above are done on a dark themed system).
+- It is completely free (there are no ads, no limited version)
+- It caches the library locally, so launching Blade requires virtually no data (only refreshing tokens and status of sources servers)
+- The search feature allows you to search the local library instantly
+- The "explore" mode allows you to search and browse sources for new music (for example search all Spotify and look for new releases)

+### Supported services (music sources)

+- Local (i.e. files on your phone)
+- Spotify

 ### About Spotify

 You will need a **Spotify Premium** account to play music from [Spotify], but you can use Blade